gdspaces/gsp_java_demos/README.md

-# gsp_java_demos
+# General SQL Parser Java version Demos
-Java demos illustrate how to use General SQL Parser Java version
+Java demos illustrate how to use <a href="http://www.sqlparser.com">General SQL Parser Java version</a>

 In order to use those demos under this repo, you need to download General SQL Parser Java version library here: